-- 1. The assumed variations in the value of the contracts within the netting set for the calculation of initial margins using an initial margin model shall be based on a one-tailed 99 percent confidence interval over a MPOR of at least 10 days. - 2.
-The MPOR for the calculation of initial margins using an initial margin model referred to in paragraph 1 shall include: - (a) the period that may elapse from the last margin exchange of variation margin to the default of the counterparty; - (b) the estimated period needed to replace the OTC derivative contracts within the netting set or hedge the risks arising from them, taking into account the level of liquidity of the market where those types of contracts are traded, the total volume of the OTC derivative contracts in that market and the number of participants in that market.
+1. The assumed variations in the value of the contracts within the netting set for the calculation of initial margins using an initial margin model shall be based on a one-tailed 99 percent confidence interval over a MPOR of at least 10 days.

+- 2. The MPOR for the calculation of initial margins using an initial margin model referred to in paragraph 1 shall include: - (a) the period that may elapse from the last margin exchange of variation margin to the default of the counterparty; - (b) the estimated period needed to replace the OTC derivative contracts within the netting set or hedge the risks arising from them, taking into account the level of liquidity of the market where those types of contracts are traded, the total volume of the OTC derivative contracts in that market and the number of participants in that market.

-Article 16 Calibration of the parameters of the model
+Calibration of the parameters of the model

-1. Parameters used in initial margin models shall be calibrated based on historical data from a time period with a minimum duration of three years and a maximum duration of five years, and shall be calibrated at least annually.

-- 2. The data used for calibrating the parameters of initial margin models shall include the most recent continuous period from the date on which the calibration referred to in paragraph 1 is performed and at least 25% of those data shall be representative of a period of significant financial stress ('stressed data'). - The date referred to in the first subparagraph shall be more than one year since the last calibration, - 3.
+- 1. Parameters used in initial margin models shall be calibrated based on historical data from a time period with a minimum duration of three years and a maximum duration of five years, and shall be calibrated at least annually. - 2.
+The data used for calibrating the parameters of initial margin models shall include the most recent continuous period from the date on which the calibration referred to in paragraph 1 is performed and at least 25% of those data shall be representative of a period of significant financial stress ('stressed data'). - 3.
 Where stressed data referred to in paragraph 2 does not constitute at least 25% of the data used in the initial margin model, the least recent data of the historical data referred to in paragraph 1 shall be replaced by data from a period of significant financial stress, until the overall proportion of stressed data is at least 25% of the overall data used in the initial margin model. - 4.
-The period of significant financial stress used for calibration of the parameters shall be identified and applied separately at least for each of the asset classes referred to in Article 4(1). - 5.
+The period of significant financial stress used for calibration of the parameters shall be identified and applied separately at least for each of the underlying asset classes referred to in Article 17(2). - 5.
 The parameters shall be calibrated using equally weighted data. - 6.
 The parameters may be calibrated for shorter periods than the MPOR determined in accordance with Article 15.
 Where shorter periods are used, the parameters shall be adjusted to that MPOR by an appropriate methodology. - 7.
 Counterparties shall have written policies setting out the circumstances triggering a more frequent calibration. - 8.
 Counterparties shall establish procedures for adjusting the value of the margins to be exchanged in response to a change in the parameters due to a change in market conditions.
-Those procedures shall provide for counterparties to be able to exchange the additional initial margin resulting from that change of the parameters over a period that ranges between one and thirty business days. - 9.
-Counterparties shall establish procedures regarding the quality of the data used in the model in accordance with paragraph 1, including the selection of appropriate data providers and the cleaning and interpolation of that data. - 10.
-Proxies for the data used in initial margin models shall be used only where both of the following conditions are met: - (a) available data is insufficient or is not reflective of the true volatility of an OTC derivative contract or portfolio of OTC derivative contracts within the netting set: - (b) the use of proxies result in a level of margins that are reasonably similar to the level of margins that would result were actual data available.
+Those procedures shall provide for counterparties to be able to exchange the additional initial margin resulting from that change of the parameters over a period that ranges between one and thirty business days.

+- 9. Counterparties shall establish procedures regarding the quality of the data used in the model in accordance with paragraph 1, including the selection of appropriate data providers and the cleaning and interpolation of that data. - 10.
+Proxies for the data used in initial margin models shall be used only where both of the following conditions are met: - (a) available data is insufficient or is not reflective of the true volatility of an OTC derivative contract or portfolio of OTC derivative contracts within the netting set; - (b) where the proxies lead to a conservative level of margins.